The Key to Surviving Crisis and Crashes

 Corinthians 12:9 "But He said to me, "My grace is sufficient for you, for my power is made perfect in weakness."
 Therefore I will boast all the more gladly about my weaknesses, so that Christ's power may rest on me.
 That is why for Christ's sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong."

 It takes an Army of Believers to Rally a Big Storm

 Sharing Prayer in crisis Helps Keep the Sand Bags in Place

 You can do this, take an inventory of your resources, explore the best options, come together in faith and fellowship with friends and family.
 Get on your knees and hold tight in trust that God has us.
-If we can just let Him take the wheel.
+In our chaos and mess If we can just let Him take the wheel.

 The moments leading up to life-altering decision are the toughest.
 A team for the loved one battle to keep sandbags in place of the holes in our heart's.
 These holes are where doubt, confusion, and fear want to break out and seep into our rooted soil of faith.
 These attacks seek to poison the truth that God is already working things together for our good.

 We know God's grace is sufficient, and He is all we need.
-Yet in the flesh, the battle to control any piece of the nightmare ensues when we know it’s ridiculous to even try.
+In the flesh, the battle to control any piece of the nightmare ensues when we know it’s ridiculous even to try.
 As weak as the body becomes, the mind and heart compete for first place in the tenacious assault of wills.